ShaqeelAhmad/fuyunix/README.md

 Modify `config.mk` for configurations.

 ## Usage
-`-v` for version

-`-l` for list of functions
+Look at the manpage for options.

-don't pass any arguments to start the game.
+Don't pass any arguments to start the game.

 ## License
 CC0 for the images

 [GPLv3 LICENSE](LICENSE) for the source code

-[LICENSE.scfg](src/LICENSE.scfg) for the scfg source code (specifically src/scfg.c and src/scfg.h) which is taken from https://git.sr.ht/~emersion/libscfg
+[MIT LICENSE.scfg](src/LICENSE.scfg) for the scfg source code (specifically src/scfg.c and src/scfg.h) which is taken from https://git.sr.ht/~emersion/libscfg